MahApps/mahapps.com/input/docs/controls/transitioningcontentcontrol.md

                                  Transition="Left" />
 ```

-The figures freeze the animation shortly after it starts, which is the only moment both contents are on screen — the old one (*First*) on its way out, the new one (*Second*) on its way in.
-Each sits in a clipped, fixed-size box so the vertical transitions stay inside the picture.
+Both contents are only on screen together for the first fraction of a second, which is the moment the figures show: the old one (*First*) on its way out, the new one (*Second*) on its way in.

 This is the counterpart to [MetroContentControl](metrocontentcontrol), which animates its own appearance and does **not** react to a content change at all.